H E Y !

 At the age of 22 I decided to pick up my camera,

 invest in a lens

 If you're hoping to know just the personal side of me, I'll give ya the DL real quick.
 I grew up in a small town in Nebraska, graduated and started photography in Omaha, Nebraska.
 I became a "girl boss" if you will, when I was 22 🙋🏼♀️ I dove straight into online marketing courses and spent countless hours trying to "perfect" my craft.
 Obsessing over all that I could learn when it came to a photography business.

 Moving on, after our wedding, about two years later we had our first little, Zoe Jo!
 Fast forward a few more years and we welcomed our little man Cohen Eli.
-Now, we're still living in Omaha, Neb. with our two littles (Zoe Jo and Cohen Eli) and are moving to Los Angeles this fall (2018!) 🌴
+Now, we're living in SoCal with our two littles (Zoe Jo and Cohen Eli) and loving every minute of sunshine and adventure.

 You can connect more with us, by joining our insta party @minimalistfamilymovement or @rachelwakefield